 Mona Gable is a freelance writer based in Los Angeles.
-She is a contributing writer to Prevention.
+She covers science, gender, social issues, and travel.
 She is the author of the memoir, “Blood Brother: The Gene That Rocked My Family,” an e-book published by Shebooks in May 2014.

 Her essays have appeared in several anthologies, including “The Maternal is Political: Women Writers at the Intersection of Motherhood and Social Change” and “Mothers Who Think: Tales of Real-Life Parenthood.”